topgun0415/crome-app-nomad/README.md

   - Offline support
     </br>

-​

 ## ❓ What was a difficulty with project?

-​

 - ### Main page
   This was my first project using vanilla javascript so it was little bit hard to understand parts of Javascript such as
-  1. scope
+  1. Scope
-  2. exectuion context
+  2. Exectuion context
   3. Object & functions & Method
      </br>

-​

 ## ❓ Things I learn with this project

-​

-- ### 메인페이지
+- ### Main page

-  ​

   - CSS <br />
-    1. Animation
+    1. Transition
     2. using CSS to styling DOM
     3. last-child , first-child , nth-child
        ​